 Best for: Solo recruiters who need a stable pipeline tracker and can live with a dated interface.

-OpenCATS has been around since the mid-2000s and is still actively maintained on GitHub.
+OpenCATS has been around since the mid-2000s and is still on GitHub.
 It handles the core tracking workflow: import resumes, create job orders, move candidates through pipeline stages, log call notes, and generate basic reports.
 The interface looks like it was designed in 2008, because most of it was.
-It's stable, well-documented, and free.
+It is stable, well-documented, and free.
+Our full OpenCATS review digs into setup, the real cost, and whether building your own is ever worth it.
+It also bills itself as a recruitment CRM, though in practice the relationship-nurturing side is thin compared to a real CRM.
+If candidate nurturing is what you are after, the open-source recruiting CRM options are worth a separate look.

-What it doesn't do: No mobile app.
+What it does not do: No mobile app.
 No job board integrations.
 No candidate-facing email sequences.
 You import candidates manually or via resume parsing, and all pipeline activity happens inside the tool.
 Every outreach step is something you handle separately.

 If your workflow is "I find candidates, I need somewhere to put them," OpenCATS does that without fuss.
-If you need active sourcing from inside your tool, it won't help.
+If you need active sourcing from inside your tool, it will not help.

 CandidATS